Listening to black mirrors with gravitational radiation: The quasi-normal modes

 \section{The quasi-normal modes}

 Linear perturbations of the exterior of a non-rotating black hole of mass $M$ are described by a wave equation of the form

 where $x = r + 2M\ln(r/2M-1)$ is the \textit{tortoise coordinate}, and $V_\ell$ is the Regge-Wheeler/Zerilli potential \cite{regge1957stability,zerilli1970effective}.
-The \textit{quasi-normal modes} are solutions of the form $\psi_{\ell}=e^{i\omega t}\psi_{\ell,\omega}$ of specific frequency $\omega$ that represent and ingoing wave in the near horizon limit $(x\to -\infty)$ and outgoing wave at infinity $(x\to+\infty)$.
-Consequently, they are solutions to the boundary value problem
+We adopt the standard convention in General Relativity and seek monochromatic solutions of the form $\psi_{\ell}=e^{-i\omega t}\psi_{\ell,\omega}$.
+The \textit{quasi-normal modes} (QNMs) are solutions of specific (complex) frequency $\omega$.

+For a classical black hole, QNMs must satisfy specific boundary conditions: purely ingoing waves at the horizon ($x\to -\infty$) and purely outgoing waves at spatial infinity ($x\to+\infty$).
+Under the $e^{-i\omega t}$ convention, an ingoing wave has the spatial form $e^{-i\omega x}$, and an outgoing wave has the spatial form $e^{+i\omega x}$.
+Consequently, the spatial part $\psi_{\ell,\omega}$ must satisfy the boundary value problem

 As discussed in the previous section, in the black mirror case, the boundary conditions in the near-horizon limit change, as one must impose the no-flux condition, which in our case is